micrec90/MyAngularToDoList/README.md

 # MyAngularToDoList
-A simple To Do List in Angular
+A simple To Do List in Angular with the inclusion of a Web API in ASP.NET Core